saleae/logic2-automation/python/docs/source/getting_started.rst

 To get started, you will need the latest build of the Logic 2 Software (2.4.0+), the logic2-automation (1.0.0+) python package, and Python 3.8, 3.9, or 3.10.

-First, let's install the logic2-automation package.
+First, let's install the logic2-automation package:

-Download the package: :download:`logic2_automation-1.0.2.tar.gz <_static/logic2_automation-1.0.2.tar.gz>`

-And install it via pip:

 .. code-block:: bash

-  pip install path/to/logic2_automation-1.0.2.tar.gz
+  pip install logic2-automation

 Launching Logic2